ST10034334/APDS7311-POE-ST10034334/README.md

 Main Screen (Logged In): Now that the employee, "Matthew" has logged in, he is greeted with a welcome messeage and is now free to browse the main fetures presented on the navigation bar: Payments Portal.
 Employees also have the option to return to the Main Screen or Log Out of the account.<br><br>
 ![Screenshot 2024-11-10 210854](https://github.com/user-attachments/assets/c5117b2f-e6b8-4046-bd08-577edf993329)

 Payments Portal Screen: Once the employee chooses Payments Portal, they are navigated to the screen where they can view all international payments created by various customers.
-Once they are filled in, click continue and now a details form will display where the user must enter a Recipent's Name, Account Number, Bank Name, Branch Code, and lastly the Swift Code. <br>
+There are filters Each payment has the ability to be verified after the employee has checked the payee account information and SWIFT code, by simply clicking the "Verify" button.
+Once the payment has been verified, they can now submit this payment to SWIFT by simply clicking the "Submit to SWIFT" button.  <br><br>

 ![Screenshot 2024-11-10 205845](https://github.com/user-attachments/assets/8e0022fb-c47e-46dc-bdc2-5d3291007a16)
 ![Screenshot 2024-11-10 205857](https://github.com/user-attachments/assets/9fc116ce-9af7-42b7-b5f7-e475d03492ef)